oscmarb/download-org-repos/README.md

-Script to download or updated all org repositories in Github.
+Script to download or update all organization repositories in GitHub.

 Example of use:
 `./download-org-repos.sh Google ~/projects/google`